-The proposed substation extension within site boundary could result in some adverse effects upon species during construction through activities such as vegetation clearance.
-However, these would either reduce or be avoided once measures (see Table 5-1 and Appendix D) have been applied.
-Development activities would be confined to two fields and their boundaries and the effects on species are therefore considered likely to be localised and negligible in magnitude.
+The overhead line works could result in some adverse effects on species during construction through activities such as vegetation clearance.
+However, these would either reduce or be avoided once measures (see Table 5-1, and Appendix H) have been applied.